transformer99/Samsung-Data/README.md

 - Uses descriptive activity names to name the activities in the data set
 - Appropriately labels the data set with descriptive variable names and ordering data with respect to Subject
 - Creates a second, independent tidy data set with the average of each variable for each activity and each subject and also ordering data with respect to Subject
-- Finally, writing the two files
+- Finally, writing the file

 Notes
 =======